anuragtiwari890/LinkedArray/README.md

 # LinkedArray
-A sample project based on implementation of linked list combined with Array in java
+A sample java project based on implementation of linked list combined with Array.